dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

-   Public banks, therefore, being the offspring of free countries, and of free countries only, or of such as approach the nearest thereto, and are not instituted in despotic governments, it is no reputation to the political principles of those persons, who endeavored to suppress the institution of a public bank in this state.
+   Public banks, therefore, being the offspring of free countries, and of free countries only, or of such as approach the nearest thereto, and are not instituted in despotic governments, it is no reputation to the political principles of those persons, who endeavoured to suppress the institution of a public bank in this state.

    The superior advantages of a public bank in a country to those of private